python-zk/kazoo/docs/basic_usage.rst

 * :meth:`~kazoo.client.KazooClient.delete`

-:meth:`~kazoo.client.KazooClient.delete` deletes a node, and can optionally recursively delete the entire path up to the node as well.
+:meth:`~kazoo.client.KazooClient.delete` deletes a node, and can optionally recursively delete all children of the node as well.
 A version can be supplied when deleting a node which will be required to match the version of the node before deleting it or a :exc:`~kazoo.exceptions.BadVersionError` will be raised instead of deleting.